PeterH33/PeteBits/README.md

 ## ViewModifiers
 *NOTE* Currently untested, just getting this in here before going to the bookstore.

-    Text Field Clear Button -
+#### .textFieldClearButton -
 This modifier can be used to make a clear field button that appears when a bound field state has some value in it.

-                    .textFieldClearButton(text: $binding)
+`.textFieldClearButton(text: $binding)`